beakerandjake/leetcode/README.md

 # Acknowledgements

-Big thanks to the [leetcode-query](https://github.com/JacobLinCool/LeetCode-Query) package, it removed a lot of the copy and paste tedium when creating problem source code files.
+Big thanks to the [leetcode-query](https://github.com/JacobLinCool/LeetCode-Query) package, it removed a lot of the copy and paste tedium when creating the source files for problems.